escorcia21/RickAndMorty_App/README.md

 # Rick and Morty

 Rick and Morty Android App which shows characters, episodes, locations of the series.

+Minimun Android version required : **Android 9.0**

+Download: <a href="apk/app.apk" download="app">Rick And Morty App</a>

 ## Getting Started